qrodenas/tensor-knitting/next_goals.md

 # Next Goals

+- Huge problem I am having: when choosing a small dt in the LieTrotter approximation, the hamiltonian seems to not be doing anything: the expectation values do not change.

 ### 26/11

+- Add optimization when transpiling

 - Check behaviour of MPS simulators when changing coupling constant with distance.
 Also check what happens if we change link dimension.